The Major Forex Currency Pairs

 - USD/CAD: Bank of Canada decisions, Canadian employment data, US employment data, and crude oil price movements.

-The standard approach for managing news risk is to either close positions before high-impact releases or ensure stop-losses are wide enough to accommodate the expected volatility spike, including the spread widening that accompanies it.
-Holding through major releases with tight stops and normal position sizes is one of the most reliable ways to experience unnecessary losses that have nothing to do with trade direction.
+The common approach for managing news risk is to either close positions before high-impact releases or ensure stop-losses are wide enough to accommodate the expected volatility spike, including the spread widening that accompanies it.
+Holding through major releases with tight stops and normal position sizes is one of the most common ways to experience unnecessary losses that have nothing to do with trade direction.

 Which Major Pair Should You Start With

-EUR/USD is the most practical starting pair for most beginners.
-It has the tightest spreads of any pair in the market, the deepest liquidity, the most widely available analysis and educational content, and behavior during major sessions that is as clean and technically reliable as any pair in forex.
+EUR/USD is the most suitable starting pair for most beginners.
+It has the tightest spreads of any pair in the market, the deepest liquidity, the most widely available analysis and educational content, and behavior during major sessions that is as easier to analyse technically as any pair in forex.
 When a support level holds or a resistance breaks in EUR/USD during London hours, it tends to be for reasons that are explainable and recognizable.

 USD/JPY is a useful second pair because its session timing is different from EUR/USD and because it provides exposure to the yen’s distinct behavioral characteristics around risk events.
 A trader who understands both EUR/USD and USD/JPY has a reasonable cross-section of major pair dynamics.

-AUD/USD is worth adding once commodity price relationships make intuitive sense, since that context adds a layer of fundamental reasoning to the technical analysis rather than just adding another chart to watch.
+AUD/USD is worth adding once commodity price relationships become easier to understand, since that context adds a layer of fundamental reasoning to the technical analysis rather than just adding another chart to watch.

-GBP/USD is a natural progression from EUR/USD given the similarities in trading hours and USD sensitivity, but the higher volatility means wider stop requirements and the occasional sharp political surprise.
-Traders who find EUR/USD too quiet often find GBP/USD satisfies the need for larger moves while keeping them in familiar European session territory.
+GBP/USD is a logical next step from EUR/USD given the similarities in trading hours and USD sensitivity, but the higher volatility means wider stop requirements and the occasional sharp political surprise.
+Traders who find EUR/USD too quiet often find GBP/USD satisfies the preference for higher volatility while keeping them in familiar European session territory.

-The argument for starting with one pair and learning it well before adding others is straightforward.
+Most experienced traders recommend mastering one major pair before expanding to others.
 Every pair requires time to develop familiarity with its typical daily range, its behavior around support and resistance levels, and its response to the specific economic data that drives it.
 Spreading attention across several pairs simultaneously before any of them are well-understood produces inconsistent results.

 FXRecap’s guide on forex demo trading explains how to use demo practice specifically to develop pair familiarity before committing real capital.